 Enacting the Safety-at-Sea-Investigation-Act (SUG) in June 2002, the international statutory provisions about a governmental marine casualty investigation was transposed into German law.
 At the same time, the Federal Bureau of Maritime Casualty Investigation (BSU) was established as the national authority responsible for marine casualty investigation in Germany.
 In 2011, the SUG was extensively revised in order to integrate the regulations newly added at the European level and separate the marine casualty investigation from the similar aviation accident investigation.

-The BSU is a higher federal authority subordinated to the Federal Ministry of Transport and Digital Infrastructure based in Hamburg in the office building of the Federal Maritime and Hydrographic Agency.
+The BSU is a higher federal authority subordinated to the Federal Ministry for Digital and Transport based in Hamburg in the office building of the Federal Maritime and Hydrographic Agency.
 The BSU is headed by a director and staffed by 13 people, seven of which are acting as investigators.
 The annual budget amounts to a total of just over 1 Mio Euros.
 All expenses, i.e. human resources, business trips as well as material expenses are covered by that amount.

 The objective of an investigation is an extensive representation and analysis of the accident occurrence with the purpose of preventing future accidents.
 All direct and immediate causes, contributing factors as well as the overall circumstances, including possible rescue measures, should be considered.
 According to the said law, the BSU is thereby guided by a so called “No Blame Approach” (approach without apportioning blame).
 Therefore the investigation does not serve the purpose of determining blame, liability or other claims.